Ahmed Shafik: 2012 Egyptian presidential election

 Shafik's presidential campaign was characterized by an emphasis on public order and security, and although the ruling Supreme Council of the Armed Forces did not endorse a candidate, American news outlet McClatchy Newspapers pointed to the "conspicuous presence of sympathetic security forces at his campaign stops" as evidence of his close relationship with the military.
 Shafik used his campaign events to court Egyptian elites and voters wary of an Islamist-led government.
 He reportedly suggested that he would employ executions and "brutal force" to restore order in the country within a month of taking office.

 Although preliminary election results indicated that the Muslim Brotherhood's candidate Mohamed Morsi won the second round of elections by a slight margin, the results remained within the margin of error and the Supreme Council of the Armed Forces, with Shafik claiming victory in the election.

 Protesters tearing a campaign billboard of Shafik after the election results were announced.

 On 24 June, the High Presidential Electoral Commission, headed by Farouk Sultan, announced Shafik's narrow defeat by his bitter rival Morsi, with 48.27% of the vote for the former, compared to Morsi's 51.73%.

-In the hours following his defeat, it was widely reported that Shafiq and his family flew out to Abu Dhabi, wary of potential charges of financial irregularities and electoral fraud, a move he later confirmed on Sky News.
+In the hours following his defeat, it was widely reported that Shafik and his family flew out to Abu Dhabi, wary of potential charges of financial irregularities and electoral fraud, a move he later confirmed on Sky News.

 Shafik alleged that the election was flawed; Public Prosecutor Abdel Meguid Mahmoud called for an investigation into the claims.
 In August 2013, former Israeli negotiator Yossi Beilin stated that an Egyptian official had told him that the true results of the election were in favor of Shafik, but the military gave the presidency to Morsi out of fear of unrest.

 Launch of new political party

-Ahmed Shafiq announced that he would launch a new political party, called the Egyptian National Movement, on 24 September 2012.
+Shafik announced that he would launch a new political party, called the Egyptian National Movement, on 24 September 2012.